David-oss6/chat/README.md

 ### If running in production:

-    *   In backend/router foler: remove '/api' from routes
+    *   In backend/router foler remove '/api' from routes
     *   In client/package.json remove the first line 'proxy'
     *   In client/src/components/loginSignin/LoginSignin.js remove '/api' at line 25
     *   In client/src/components/roomList/Roomlist.js remove '/api' at line 40

 ### Install dependencies

 To install the dependencies you need to install both the client and backend dependencies.
-From a terminal we place it in the folder_client_i_server_and execute, respectively, the order
+From a terminal we place it in the folder _client_ and _backend_ and execute, respectively, the order

     npm install